crashoverride777/swifty-ads/README.md

 # Set-Up

+- Step 1: Set-Up "-D DEBUG" custom flag.
+This will reduce the hassle of having to manually change the google ad ids.
+Also this is a good idea in general for things such as hiding print statements when releasing.
+Go to targets -> buildSettings -> SwiftCompiler-CustomFlags and add the custom flag "-D DEBUG "under the Debug section (see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)

-- Step 1: Copy the Ads.swift file into your project
+- Step 2: Copy the Ads.swift file into your project

-- Step 2: Copy the Google framework folder found in the sample project into your projects folder on your computer.
-Its best to copy it to your projects root folder because if you just reference the file (Step 3) from a random location on your computer it could cause issues.
-You can also download the latest version from Googles website (https://developers.google.com/admob/ios/download)
+- Step 3: Copy the Google framework folder found in the sample project into your projects folder on your computer.
+Its best to copy it to your projects root folder because if you just reference the file (next Step) from a random location on your computer it could cause issues when that file gets deleted/moved.
+You can download the latest version from Googles website (https://developers.google.com/admob/ios/download)

-- Step 3: Add the Google framework to your project.
-Go to Targets - BuildPhases - LinkedBinaries and click the + button and than press the "Add Other" button.
-Search your computer for the folder you copied at Step 2 containing the googleframework file and add that file.
+- Step 4: Add the Google framework to your project.
+Go to Targets -> BuildPhases -> LinkedBinaries and click the + button.
+Than press the "Add Other" button and search your computer for the folder you copied at Step 3 containing the googleframework file and add that file.
 Your linkedBinaries should now say 1.

-- Step 4: Add the other frameworks needed.
-Click the + button again and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration (https://developers.google.com/admob/ios/quick-start?hl=en
+- Step 5: Add the other frameworks needed.
+Click the + button again and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration. (https://developers.google.com/admob/ios/quick-start?hl=en
  ).
-This should bring your total linked binary (framework) count to 12.
-You might want to consider putting all the added frameworks you now see in your project sidebar into a folder called Frameworks, similar to the sample project, to keep it clean.
+You might want to consider putting all the added frameworks you now see in your projects sidebar into a folder called Frameworks, similar to the sample project, to keep it clean.

-- Step 5: In your AppDelegate.swift underneath ```import UIKit``` write the following
+- Step 6: In your AppDelegate.swift underneath ```import UIKit``` write the following
 ```swift
 import iAd
 import GoogleMobileAds